-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hearing services - hearing aids: Provided by: UnitedHealthcare Hearing Through UnitedHealthcare Hearing, you can choose from a broad selection of over-the-counter (OTC) hearing aids, name-brand prescription hearing aids, or UnitedHealthcare Hearing's brand Relate [®] .
-Hearing aids can be fit in- person with a network provider or delivered directly to you with virtual follow-up care (select models).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hearing services - hearing aids: Provided by: UnitedHealtho care Hearing Through UnitedHealthcare Hearing, you can choose from a broad selection of over-the-counter (OTC) hearing aids, name-brand prescription hearing aids, or UnitedHealthcare Hearing's brand Relate®.
+Hearing aids can be fit inperson with a network provider or delivered directly to you with virtual follow-up care (select models).
 This benefit is limited to 2 hearing aids every year.
 Hearing aid accessories, additional batteries and optional services are available for purchase, but they are not covered by the plan.
 To access your hearing aid benefit and get connected with a network provider, you must contact UnitedHealthcare Hearing at 1-855-523-9355, TTY 711 or UHCHearing.com/Medicare. \$99 copay for each Tier 1 hearing aid. \$199 copay for each Tier 2 hearing aid. \$429 copay for each Tier 3 hearing aid. \$599 copay for each Tier 4 hearing aid. \$829 copay for each Tier 5 hearing aid. \$1,249 copay for each Tier 6 hearing aid.
 You must obtain prior authorization from UnitedHealthcare Hearing.
 Additional fees may apply for optional follow-up visits.
 Home-delivered hearings aids are available nationwide through UnitedHealthcare Hearing (select products only).
 Hearing aids purchased outside of UnitedHealthcare Hearing are not covered.
-HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered preventive HIV screening.
-40% coinsurance for members eligible for Medicare-covered preventive HIV screening.
-You pay these amounts until you reach the out- of-pocket maximum.
+For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.